Duchy of Swabia: Staufer period

 Frederick had to fight for his position with Bertold, son of Duke Rudolph, and the duke's son-in-law, Bertold II, duke of Zahringen, to whom he ceded the Breisgau in 1096.
 Frederick II succeeded his father in 1105, and was followed by Frederick III, afterwards the emperor Frederick I. The earlier Hohenstaufen increased the imperial domain in Swabia, where they received steady support, although ecclesiastical influences were very strong.
 In 1152 Frederick I gave the duchy to his kinsman, Frederick, count of Rothenburg and duke of Franconia, after whose death in 1167 it was held successively by three sons of the emperor, the youngest of whom, Philip, was chosen German king in 1198.
 During his struggle for the throne Philip purchased support by large cessions of Swabian lands, and the duchy remained in the royal hands during the reign of Otto IV, and came to Frederick II in 1214.
 Frederick granted Swabia to his son Henry, and, after his rebellion in 1235, to his son Conrad, whose son Conradin, setting out in 1266 to take possession of Sicily, pledged his Swabian inheritance to Ulrich II, count of Württemberg.
 The duchy fell into abeyance after Conradin's death in 1268.

 Post-ducal Swabia

+In 1500 emperor Maximilian I divided the Holy Roman Empire into Imperial Circles.
+The Swabian Circle was largely coterminous with the stem duchy; however, it excluded Alsace (which was part of the Upper Rhenish Circle), those areas controlled by the Old Swiss Confederacy and Three Leagues (which were unencircled) and the Habsburgs' Further Austrian possessions (originally unencircled; part of the Austrian Circle from 1512).
+It also included some territory, mostly held by Baden and Württemberg, which had been part of the Franconian stem duchy.